 Daily sitting fees and travel expenses are paid by the Board to examiners assessing candidates.
 However, examiners who hold Government positions do not receive sitting fees or travel expenses.
-Fees paid to examiners were in accordance with the 'Classification and Remuneration Framework for NSW Government Boards and Committees' issued by the Public Service Commission and Department of Premier and Cabinet Circular C2019-03 'Meal, Travelling and Other Allowances for 2019-20'.
+Payments made to examiners were in accordance with the 'Classification and Remuneration Framework for NSW Government Boards and Committees' issued by the Public Service Commission and Department of Premier and Cabinet Circular C2021-03 'Meal, Travelling and Other Allowances for 2020-21'.